ricedh/drafts/GeoSchedule.md

 Write progress update for course blog - Aaron and Kaitlyn

-MONDAY APRIL 7th - TUESDAY APRIL 8th
+Monday, April 7th - Tuesday, April 8th
 ------------------------------------
 Decide on how we want to display our place connectedness results - All